Accreditation and College of Education Data

 Initial Completers Employment

-Includes completers in initial-license programs from Fall 2020 through Summer 2023 who were employed in New Jersey public schools in Fall 2023 and Fall 2024.
-Job titles includes the roles of those completers employed in NJ public schools Fall 2024.
+Includes completers in initial-license programs from Fall 2021 through Summer 2024 who were employed in New Jersey public schools in Fall 2024.
+Job titles include the roles of those completers employed in NJ public schools in Fall 2024.
 Note that employment data does not include completers who may be working at private schools or schools outside of New Jersey.
-Updated Fall 2025 employment information will be made available by May 31, 2026.

 PROGRAMSCOMPLETERS